Yoctol/bottender/website/versioned_docs/version-1.3.1/advanced-guides-nlu.md

 yarn add @bottender/qna-maker
 ```

 In the following sample code, you can see how elegant it is to integrate Bottender with QnA Maker.
-All you need to do is to fill in your environment variables, and score thread, then Bottender uses answers from QnA Maker as the response.
+All you need to do is to fill in your environment variables, and score threshold, then Bottender uses answers from QnA Maker as the response.

 ```js
 const { chain } = require('bottender');